Two people have been killed after a World War 2 shell exploded in Luxembourg.

 It is quite a common type of shell to find, especially in the north of the country.
 A lot of the bombs dropped between December 1944 and January 1945 never exploded because of heavy rainfall.
 The rain produced a lot of mud, which softened the impact of each shell and many didn’t detonate.

 Luxembourg was the scene of several land battles during WWII and consequently UXO contamination is a problem.
 Luxembourg’s demining service (SEDAL) performs some 250 UXO disposals per year.

 A shell explosion in central Europe is not a common occurrence, with such incidents relatively infrequent across the continent.
 This is the result of relatively good education, lower levels of poverty, less fragile UXO types, and lower UXO concentrations.

 The most heavily contaminated region in the world is Southeast Asia where UXO related deaths are frequent.
-The U.S. air force dropped >270 million cluster bombs during the Vietnam War and approximately 80 million failed to explode.
+The US Air Force dropped over 270 million cluster bombs during the Vietnam War and approximately 80 million failed to explode.

 UXO Risk Mitigation

 We are the UK’s only government assured UXO company, providing unsurpassed unexploded ordnance risk management services in the UK and overseas.
 We offer leading UXO assessment, survey, investigation and disposal services.